Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 ### 5.2.1.
 Task Specifications
 **Task 1: Logging into Subby management tool.**
-The user opens a web browser and has navigated to the Subby management tool login page.
+The user opens a web browser and navigates to the Subby management tool login page.
 The user enters valid admin credentials and logs in by selecting the "Login" button.

 **Task 2: Creating a user.
-(Prerequisites: Task 1 as Administrator)** An administrator selects the "Create User" which generates a overlayed display that prompts them to fill in fields such as:
+(Prerequisites: Task 1 as Administrator)** An administrator selects the "Create User" which generates a overlayed display that prompts them to fill in the following fields:
 * Username
 * Password
 * E-mail Address
 * Birth Date

 An administrator enters the relevant information and selects the "Create" button.
-If the user information already exists in the database, there will be an error message saying that the entry is a duplicate, otherwise a notification will prompt the admin of successful user creation.
+If the user information already exists in the database, an error message will be displayed indicating that the entry is a duplicate, otherwise a notification will prompt the admin of successful user creation.

 **Task 3: Modifying an existing user's information.
 (Prerequisites: Task 1, Task 2 if no users currently exist)** An administrator looks at the current database of users, and selects the "Edit User" action next to a user entry.
-A new page will be loaded displaying the information of the selected user.
-An administrator will be prompted to edit any of:
+A new page is loaded displaying the information of the selected user.
+The administrator is then prompted to edit any of the following:
 * Username
 * Password
 * E-mail
 * Birth Date

-Additionally, the administrator is afforded the ability to see all listings currently posted by the selected user; the ability to complete Tasks 5 and 10 is available here as well if there are available listings.
-An administrator enters the desired information changes and presses the "Save" button at the bottom of the form.
-Should the administrator attempt to make invalid changes, such as duplication of information, an error message will be displayed, otherwise the information should save.
-Alternatively, should the administrator deem no changes neccesary, there is a "Cancel" button next to the save to bring the administrator to their previous viewing page.
+Additionally, the administrator is afforded the ability to see all listings currently posted by the selected user; the ability to complete Tasks 5 and 10 is can be also done withing Task 3 if any available listings exist.
+An administrator makes the desired information changes and presses the "Save" button at the bottom of the form.
+Should the administrator attempt to make invalid changes, such as duplication of information, an error message will be displayed, otherwise the information is committed.
+Alternatively, should the administrator deem no changes neccesary, there is a "Cancel" button next to the "Save" button to bring the administrator to their previous viewing page.

 **Task 4: Deleting a user.
-(Prerequisites: Task 1, Task 2 if no users currently exist)** An administrator will view all the users entered in the database, and select the "Delete User" button next to the data entry.
-This will issue a prompt asking for confirmation as to whether or not to proceed with the deletion.
-Should the administrator press "Confirm", the data entry will be removed from the database, else the administrator will press "Cancel" resulting in the prompt disappearing and no changes occurring to the database.
-Deleting a user will also remove all listings posted by said user.
+(Prerequisites: Task 1, Task 2 if no users currently exist)** An administrator views all the users entered in the database, and selects the "Delete User" button next to the data entry.
+This issues a prompt asking for confirmation as to whether or not to proceed with the deletion.
+Should the administrator press "Confirm", the data entry will be removed from the database, else the administrator presses "Cancel" resulting in the prompt disappearing and no changes occurring to the database.
+Note that deleting a user will also remove all listings posted by said user.

 **Task 5: Deleting a sublet listing.
-(Prerequisites: Task 1)** An administrator will view the database containing all listings, and select the "Delete Listing" button next to the data entry.
-This will issue a prompt asking for confirmation as to whether or not to proceed with the deletion.
-Should the administrator press "Confirm", a prompt will appear with a textbox asking the administrator to file a reason for deletion.
-The admin will fill in a relevant reason, and press "Okay".
-The data entry will be removed from the database, and a message to the lister will be sent with the reason specified for deletion.
-Otherwise the administrator will press "Cancel" resulting in the prompt disappearing and no changes occurring to the database.
+(Prerequisites: Task 1)** An administrator views the database containing all listings, and selects the "Delete Listing" button next to the data entry.
+This issue a prompt asking for confirmation as to whether or not to proceed with the deletion.
+Should the administrator press "Confirm", a prompt will appear with a form asking the administrator to file a reason for deletion.
+The admin then fills in a relevant reason for deletion, and presses "Okay".
+The data entry will be removed from the database, and a message to the lister is sent with the reason specified for deletion.
+Otherwise, the administrator presses "Cancel" resulting in the prompt disappearing and no changes occurring to the database.

 **Task 6: Logout.
 (Prerequisites: Task 1)**
-An administrator will press the "Logout" button in the top right corner of the management tool, which will take the user back to the login page.
+An administrator presses the "Logout" button in the top right corner of the management tool, which take the user back to the login page.

 **Task 7: Creating an account using Subby sign-up interface.**
-The user has navigated to the home page of Subby.
-The user will press the "Register" button in the top right corner of the website, which will create an overlay over the current page prompting the user to enter the following information:
+The user navigates to the home page of Subby and presses the "Register" button in the top right corner of the website, creating an overlay over the current page prompting the user to enter the following information:
 * Username
 * Password
 * E-mail